National-Node-Net/node-lib/docs/projectors.md

 ```

 The function takes in an input [`Record`](records.md) and projects it.
 It has no return value meaning it has free rein
-to project the record to a Smart Cache, external system or otherwise process it as it sees fits.
+to project the record to a Secure Agents, external system or otherwise process it as it sees fits.

 ## Example Usage